 The first step involves placing all of the cheesecake batter into an airtight freezer-safe container.
 You likely have plastic containers that you use to store food that will work for this purpose.

 If you don’t, then it’ll be easy enough to get what you need from a department store or an online retailer.
 You can protect the cheesecake batter during the freezing process by ensuring that it’s in an airtight container so that it won’t be exposed to moisture.

-You’re going to keep this container in the freezer until you’re ready to use the cheesecake batter.
-It might be a good idea to write the date that you made the cheesecake batter on the container as well.
+You’re going to keep this container in the freezer until you’re ready to use the batter.
+It might be a good idea to write the date that you made it on the container as well.